capnajax/node-http-status/README.md

 UPGRADE_REQUIRED                    | 426   | Upgrade Required
 VARIANT_ALSO_NEGOTIATES             | 506   | Variant Also Negotiates

-## TypeScript

-There is an included definition file that adds rules for use, comments, and links to official documentation.

 ### Usage

 Option 1: Full import of package